SUBMISSIONS WINDOW IS OPEN

 - We accept only one submission in one genre per writer/artist in each submission window.
 If you work in multiple genres, send us something now and something in the next submission period.

-- Use Times New Roman, font size 12 for bios and writing.
+- Use Times New Roman, font size 12, double spaced for bios and writing.
 Creative (read: weird) fonts don’t always come across.
-Make your point and create your style using words–not fonts.
+Make your point and create your style using language, not fonts.

 - All submissions must be made by the artists themselves.